nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 - **/ad DAY_NAME**: DAY_NAME is a string that names the day.
   **Alias**: `/addDay` – Either `/ad` or `/addDay` can be used to add a day.

-Example: `prog edit /p 1 /ad "Cardio Day"`
+Example: `prog edit /p 1 /ad Cardio Day`

 Creates a new empty Day named "Cardio Day" in Programme 1.